The challenges – and opportunities – of space engineering in the 2020s and beyond

 This is only part of the challenge, however.
 The integration of the components must also be well understood; badly designed housings can amplify thermal and vibrational problems, for example, and offer insufficient protection against radiation.
 Finite element modelling is a key tool that enables these challenges to be assessed early.

-Q. Is it possible to produce complex space engineering technologies in smaller, lighter, more energy-efficient and cost-effective forms?
+Q: Is it possible to produce complex space engineering technologies in smaller, lighter, more energy-efficient and cost-effective forms?

-As well as requiring cost effective and reliable designs, solutions for space often require reduction in size, weight (mass), and power consumption (SWaP).
+MW: As well as requiring cost effective and reliable designs, solutions for space often require reduction in size, weight (mass), and power consumption (SWaP).
 However, reductions in size and mass are difficult, as they often work against the development of tough designs that can withstand the harsh environment of a rocket launch then operation in a space environment.

 One has to make every gram of weight and milliliter of volume in a design count, and large reductions in size and weight are the product of an innumerable number of marginal gains – much like a high-performance athlete.